-David Satterwhite (Tenor) is Minister of Music at Roebuck Baptist Church where he has served for the past 24 years.
+David Satterwhite (Tenor) is Minister of Music at Roebuck Baptist Church where he has served for many years.
 He holds a vocal performance degree and a Masters of Music in choral conducting from the University of South Florida as well as a doctorate in worship studies from the Institute for Worship Studies.
-He has been married to his lovely wife Sandy for 28 years and enjoys lifting weights, golf and singing.
+He is married to his lovely wife Sandy and enjoys lifting weights, golf and singing.